The Texas Monarch Flyway Strategy Program

 - On-the-ground restoration/enhancement projects,

-- Nectar and Milkweed plant propagation,
+- Nectar and Milkweed plant propagation and availability,

 - Environmental education programming and